meguna/mff/README.md

   for the IngGroup collection previously, but since I'm now reindicing the groups, I needed to keep a separate index (`elemId`) that live and die with each group to use as the keys. `groupId`, on the other hand, is used to tie the groups and ingredients together.
+Also, needless to say, unstable keys like `Math.random()` is really bad for things like input fields, since the fields end up re-rendering after every keyDown.
 * This whole project is becoming more and more complex.
 The data structures are starting to feel hard to manage.
 If this project has taught me anything, it's that there are very real reasons why people go on about modularity and